vistaprint/grunt-js-test/README.md

 Type: `Object`
 Default: `{}`

 Object of options to pass to the [grunt-mocha](https://github.com/kmiyashiro/grunt-mocha/) task.
-Hopefully uou never need to override anything here.
+Hopefully you never need to override anything here.

 #### reporter
 Type: `String`